-Result / Indicators Baseline 2021 Target 2022 Target Means of Verification Responsible UN agencies and line ministries OUTCOME 1.
-The Kyrgyz Re NDS/SDGs. public has stronger eviden ce for an improved policy framework for public a nd private finance to deliver o on Outcome 1 indicator Percentage of officials of government authorities that demonstrates understanding of financing needs, trends and priorities among the relevant policymakers disaggregated by gender.
-No Percentage of officials received by survey Increase by [x] % to previous year score Results of survey MoF - gender equality in country look at financing flows in 2-3
+Result / Indicators Baseline 2020 Target 2021 Target Means of Verification Responsible UN agencies and line ministries OUTCOME 1.
+Kyrgyzstan ha s stronger evidence for an improved policy framewo ork for public and private e finance to deliver on NDS/S DGs.
+Outcome 1 indicator Percentage of officials of government authorities that demonstrates understanding of financing needs, trends and priorities among the relevant policymakers disaggregated by gender.
+No Percentage of officials received by survey Increase by [x] % to previous year score Results of survey MoF g gender equality in country look at financing flows in 2-3

-Output 1.1.1 indicator No DFA reports covering gender gaps submitted to the Cabinet of Ministers Results of DFA report was discussed at appropriate the Cabinet of Ministers meeting DFA reports published at the MOF or other key NDS/SDG authority's website UNDP UNICEF MoF Activity 1.1.2.
-Conduct a Gender tagging NDS/SDG costing analysis tha nt is tailored and built into th ne national planning and fin ancing process, applying Output 1.1.2 indicator IMF made preliminary estimates in 2017 in 5 sectors.
-Methodology is not available Methodology of SDG costing developed for one of the sectors, applying Gender tagging The Cabinet of Ministers publishes cost estimates for the NDS' SDG costing report published at the MOF or other key NDS/SDG authority's website UNDP UNESCAP UNICEF MoF MoES Activity 1.1.3.
+Output 1.1.1 indicator No DFA reports covering gender gaps submitted to the government Results of DFA report was discussed at appropriate government meeting DFA reports published at the MOF or other key NDS/SDG authority's website UNDP UNICEF MoF Activity 1.1.2.
+Conduct a Gender tagging NDS/SDG costing analysis tha at is tailored and built into th ne national planning and fir nancing process, applying Output 1.1.2 indicator IMF made preliminary estimates in 2017 in 5 sectors.
+Methodology is not available Methodology of SDG costing developed for one of the sectors, applying Gender tagging Government publishes cost estimates for the NDS' SDG costing report published at the MOF or other key NDS/SDG authority's website UNDP UNESCAP UNICEF MoF MoES

+114 Activity 1.1.3.
 Conduct a study on the efficiency of pub lic spending in the education n sector disaggregated by o gender and disability.
 Output 1.1.3. indicator Budget planning documents of the Ministry of Education and Science do not consider identified efficiency gains to achieve SDG 4 and NDS Priority I Study on efficiency of public sector spending in education disaggregated by gender and disability conducted The study recommendations on efficiency gains are considered in the education sector budget planning documents Education budget planning documents have reference to the recommendations on efficiency UNICEF MoF MoES Output 1.2.
-State institu tions have evidence on op portunities to mobilize re sources for NDS/SDGs l 1
+State institu ltions have evidence on opp portunities to mobilize re: sources for NDS/SDGs